 Just because you found 2 pieces of evidence to support your claim, does that automatically mean your claim is correct?
-Could there be other explanations for your claim (In thinking about the New Orleans example, for instance, citizens of Orleans Parish could be more likely than the average American to think that citizens should do more to address climate change because New Orleans Parish is a politically liberal, Democratic place -- not only because citizens have directly experienced the effects of climate change first-hand.)
+Could there be other explanations for your claim (In thinking about the New Orleans example, for instance, people could be more likely to think that citizens should do more to address climate change not only because they have directly experienced the effects of climate change, but also because New Orleans Parish is a more politically liberal, Democratic location.)